 Also in the US, the Memorial Sloan Kettering Cancer Center has been collecting 'used fryer oil from the kitchen for reprocessing into biodiesel fuel' (Memorial Sloan Kettering Cancer Center 2018).

-It is costly to dispose of general waste alone, and it is up to ten times more expensive to destroy clinical waste (Crisp & Yin 2018).
+It's costly to dispose of general waste alone, and it's up to ten times more expensive to destroy clinical waste.
 Studies have suggested that billions of dollars could be saved if all US hospitals conserved or used renewable energy (Crisp & Yin 2018).

 Ms Schwerdtle has then looked beyond the hospital service to the education sector, where she is wanting to educate nursing students about environmental sustainability (New South Wales Nurses Association 2016).